-- In addition to and without limiting the foregoing provisions of this Article and except to the extent otherwise required by law, it shall be a condition of the Corporation's obligation to indemnify under Section 2 of this Article (in addition to any other condition provide in these Bylaws or by law) that the person asserting, or proposing to assert, the right to be indemnified, must notify the Corporation in writing as soon as practicable of any action, suit, proceeding or investigation involving such person for which indemnity will or could be sought, but the failure to so notify shall not affect the Corporation's objection to indemnify except to the extent the Corporation is adversely affected thereby.
-With respect to any proceeding of which the Corporation is so notified, the Corporation will be entitled to participate therein at its own expense and/or to assume the defense thereof at its own expense, with legal counsel reasonably acceptable to such person.
-After notice from the Corporation to such person of its election so to assume such defense, the Corporation shall not be liable to such person for any legal or other expenses subsequently incurred by such person in connection with such action, suit, proceeding or investigation other than as provided below in this subsection (a).
-Such person shall have the right to employ his or her own counsel in connection with such action, suit, proceeding or investigation, but the fees and expenses of such counsel incurred after notice from the Corporation of its assumption of the defense thereof shall be at the expense of such person unless (1) the employment of counsel by such person has been authorized by the Corporation, (2) counsel to such person shall have reasonably concluded that there may be a conflict of interest or position on any significant issue between the Corporation and such person in the conduct of the defense of such action, suit, proceeding or investigation or (3) the Corporation shall not in fact have employed counsel to assume the defense of such action, suit, proceeding or investigation, in each of which cases the fees and expenses of counsel for such person shall be at the expense of the Corporation, except as otherwise expressly provided by this Article.
-The Corporation shall not be entitled, without the consent of such person, to assume the defense of any claim brought by or in the right of the Corporation or as to which counsel for such person shall have reasonably made the conclusion provided for in clause (2) above. - (b) The Corporation shall not be required to indemnify such person under this Article for any amounts paid in settlement of any proceeding unless authorized in the same manner as the determination that indemnification is permissible under Section 4 of this Article, except that if there are fewer than two disinterested Directors, authorization of indemnification shall be made by the Board of Directors, in which authorization Directors who do not qualify as disinterested Directors may participate.
-The Corporation shall not settle any action, suit, proceeding or investigation in any manner which would impose any penalty or limitation on such person without such person's written consent.
-Neither the Corporation nor such person will unreasonably withhold their consent to any proposed settlement.
+- (a) In addition to and without limiting the foregoing provisions of this Article and except to the extent otherwise required by law, it shall be a condition of the Corporation's obligation to indemnify under Section 2 of this Article (in addition to any other condition provided in the by-laws or by law) that the Qualified Person asserting, or proposing to assert, the right to be indemnified, must notify the Corporation in writing as soon as practicable of any action, suit, proceeding or investigation involving such Qualified Person for which indemnity will or could be sought, but the failure to so notify shall not affect the Corporation's objection to indemnify except to the extent the Corporation is adversely affected thereby. - With respect to any Proceeding of which the Corporation is so notified, the Corporation will be entitled to participate therein at its own expense and/or to assume the defense thereof at its own expense, with legal counsel reasonably acceptable to such Qualified Person.
+After notice from the Corporation to such Qualified Person of its election so to assume such defense, the Corporation shall not be liable to such Qualified Person for any legal or other expenses subsequently incurred by such Qualified Person in connection with such Proceeding other than as provided below in this subsection (b).
+Such Qualified Person shall have the right to employ his or her own counsel in connection with such action, suit, proceeding or investigation, but the fees and expenses of such counsel incurred after notice from the Corporation of its assumption of the defense thereof shall be at the expense of such Qualified Person unless (1) the employment of counsel by such Qualified Person has been authorized by the Corporation, (2) counsel to such Qualified Person shall have reasonably concluded that there may be a conflict of interest or position on any significant issue between the Corporation and such Qualified Person in the conduct of the defense of such action. suit, proceeding or investigation or (3) the Corporation shall not in fact have employed counsel to assume the defense of such Proceeding, in which case the Expenses of counsel for such Qualified Person shall be at the expense of the Corporation, except as otherwise expressly provided by this Article.
+The Corporation shall not be entitled, without the consent of such Qualified Person, to assume the defense of any claim brought by or in the right of the Corporation or as to which counsel for such Qualified Person shall have reasonably made the conclusion provided for in clause (2) above. - (c) Settlements.
+The Corporation shall not be required to indemnify a Qualified Person under this Article for any amounts paid in settlement of any Proceeding unless authorized in the same manner as the determination that indemnification is permissible under Section 4 of this Article, except that if there are fewer than two Disinterested Directors, authorization of indemnification shall be made by the Board of Directors, in which authorization Directors who do not qualify as Disinterested Directors may participate.
+The Corporation shall not settle any Proceeding in any manner which would impose any penalty or limitation on such Qualified Person without such Qualified Person's written consent.
+Neither the Corporation nor such Qualified Person will unreasonably withhold their consent to any proposed settlement.